 Every Thanksgiving morning when I was a child, I’d come down stairs to see my mom making stuffing and talking with my grandmother, who was doing the exact same thing in her own kitchen, 1,200 miles away.
 The early morning chat with Grandma became as much of a Thanksgiving tradition as turkey or football, despite the fact that I never actually shared a holiday with her.

 Despite that, we always feel connected to our far-flung family during the holidays.
-Whether you’re separated by continents or just social distance and respect for this scary virus, you can still connect with your family from afar this Thanksgiving.
-Here’s how we’re doing it.
+Whether you’re separated by continents or just social distance this year, you can still connect with your family from afar this Thanksgiving.
+Here’s how we’re making Thanksgiving from afar special.

 Catch Up During Early-Morning Food Prep

 Anyone who has helped cook a Thanksgiving meal knows that the real magic of the day happens in the kitchen, not around the dining table.
-Prepping and cooking a meal with the people you just fills your heart.
+Prepping and cooking a meal with the people you love can fill your heart.